AliRezaJoodi/Electronics_Modules/MCU_AVR_ATmega328/Hardware/README.md

 ### Description

-ATmega328 Full Module V1.0:
+V2.1:
 - Included schematic and PCB Layout.
 - Using ATmega328P (DIP-28N) and other THD and SMD Components.
 - Last opened with Altium Designer Version 15.0.15
-- It's usable instead of **Arduino UNO**
+- It's Full Module and usable instead of **Arduino UNO**
 - Made and tested successfully.
+It's **best Version**.

-ATmega328 Full Module V1.1:
+V2.0:
 - Included schematic and PCB Layout.
 - Using ATmega328P (DIP-28N) and other THD and SMD Components.
 - Last opened with Altium Designer Version 15.0.15
-- It's usable instead of **Arduino UNO**
+- It's Full Module and usable instead of **Arduino UNO**
 - Made and tested successfully.
-It's best Version.

-ATmega328 V1.2:
+V1.2:
 - Included schematic.
 - Using ATmega328P (DIP-28N).
 - Last opened with Altium Designer Version 15.0.15